illumine/disk-benchmark/README.md

 </pre>

 ### Test GlusterFSS
-This test will be done to a replicated GLusterFS file system that is mounted from a remote device.
+This test will be done to a replicated GlusterFS file system that is mounted from a remote device.
 <pre>
 ha-ma-rot1 root@mo-0bcd54f94:~ # gluster volume inf